mchantosa/codeing_challenges/dynamicProgramming/dynamicProgramming.md

 ## What is the run time & space complexity of a memoized recursive function?
     Basic recursion: Branch ^ N
-        Without recurrsion, something like fibonacci is a DFS algorithm.
+        Without recursion, something like fibonacci is a DFS algorithm.
         Size fib: 2^n
     Memoized: Linear
         Number of unique nodes in the recursive tree